 Axially generated surface

 The surface finish generated will replicate the shape of the bottom of the insert.
 An insert with corner radius (RE) will generate cusps.
 The size of the cusps depends on radius and feed.

 Inserts with a parallel land (BS) are capable of making a flat surface.
 Depending on the axial tolerance and run-out of the cutter, the insert with the lowest position will create the milling surface finish.

 Parallel land (BS)

-As cutter diameter increases (and for extra close pitch cutters), the number of teeth as well as feed per revolution increases, requiring a larger BS.
+As the cutter diameter increases (and for extra-close pitch cutters), the number of teeth as well as feed per revolution increases, requiring a larger BS.
 As soon as the feed per revolution exceeds the width of this land, the axial run-out of the cutter will affect the surface finish.

 For best milling surface finish, use:

 - Wiper inserts or milling inserts with BS at least 25% larger than fn